-For the last five years, an ambitious group of organizations, businesses, and volunteers have been busy as beavers at the Piper Creek Community Gardens.
+From 2015 to 2019 (and ongoing!), an ambitious group of organizations, businesses, and volunteers were busy as beavers at the Piper Creek Community Gardens.
 Together, we've done some cool things like install one of Canada's largest Food Forests and Pollinator Gardens, restore the banks of Piper Creek, and plant lots of new beaver habitat!
 Oh ya, AND we hosted some hungry goats with the City's Parks Department!

-But last summer, we were sad to see the old iconic barn be demolished for safety reasons.
-The site looks so empty now, in spite of all the beautiful plants growing.
+But in the summer of 2017, we were sad to see the old iconic barn be demolished for safety reasons.
+The site looked so empty in spite of all the beautiful plants growing.
 It's just not the same when you know what it looked like before.

-The barn design is an open-air timber frame structure to harvest rainwater for the planted areas of the site and the walls serve as space for installing pollinator habitat with the help of Living Lands Landscape and Design (making it Canada's largest pollinator hotel) and supporting - in a BIG way - the City of Red Deer's Pollinator Parks initiative!
+The new barn design is an open-air timber frame structure to harvest rainwater for the planted areas of the site and the walls serve as space for installing artistic and functional pollinator habitat with the help of Living Lands (making it Canada's largest pollinator hotel) and supporting - in a BIG way - the City of Red Deer's Pollinator Parks initiative!

 About the Timber Framers Guild

 The Timber Framers Guild (TFG) is committed to connecting with communities and people, sharing the story of timber framing, and learning and teaching through doing.